grantharrison/LunarMelonsTShirtCannon/pseudocode.md

 Additional error checking may be employed.

 \# Determines the area of highest motion from a pair of images.
-\# \param imgs the list of images that are to be compared
+\n\# \param imgs the list of images that are to be compared
-\# \return the 2D bounding box containing the largest “movement” between images def detect_motion(imgs):
+\n\# \return the 2D bounding box containing the largest “movement” between images def detect_motion(imgs):
 1. Check that len(imgs) > 1.
 2. Use Lucas-Kanade Optical Flow (somehow?) to determine apparent motion in images.